-- Is notified, when possible, prior to learning about the incident from the press, social media, friends, or neighbors. - o Family notification of a decedent should be done in consultation with the venue coroner or medical examiner. - Has a reliable way to communicate directly with the liaison and the IIT. - Is kept informed about the investigative process, even when there is nothing new to report. - Is provided timely notice of significant developments of the investigation, to include press releases. - Has assistance in coordinating with a victim advocate if one is available, especially if requested by the family. - If requested, the IIT family liaison may assist the impacted family with any communication and/or access to the remains of the deceased individual that is within their statutory authority.
+- Is notified, when possible, prior to learning about the incident from the press, social media, friends, or neighbors. - o Family notification of a decedent should be done in consultation with the venue coroner or medical examiner. - o If a certified peace officer is notifying the family in-person, they should wear clothing other than their duty uniform. - Has a reliable way to communicate directly with the liaison and the IIT. - Is kept informed about the investigative process, even when there is nothing new to report. - Is provided timely notice of significant developments of the investigation, to include press releases. - Has assistance in coordinating with a victim advocate if one is available, especially if requested by the family. - If requested, the IIT family liaison may assist the impacted family with any communication and/or access to the remains of the deceased individual that is within their statutory authority.